FonsahPageo/marketplace-api/README.md

 - When logging in, an access token is generated. it will be used as bearer authorization in the header for creating and managing products as well as to logout.
 - Products are associated with the ID of the user that created them, therefore can only be deleted by that user.
 - Only persons with role=admin can see or search users.
 But everyone can view products, create products, delete their own products.
+- Users can only delete themselves, not other users.
+But the admin can delete all users including themselves